GailGithub/GAIL_Dev/GAIL_Matlab/README.txt

 Mathematics, Illinois Institute of Technology (IIT) and  Xin Tong, Department of Mathematics, Statistics, and Computer Science, University of Illinois at Chicago.
-We thank the contributions of Christine Hickernell, Kate Li, Xincheng Sheng, Felipe Sousa de Andrade, Xiaoyang Zhao, Tianci Zhu, and the IIT classes of CI 498/MATH 491: Computational Social Sciences, Summer 2016; MATH 491-195: Solving Problems in the Social Sciences Using Tools from Computational Mathematics and Statistics, Summer 2015; Math 573 Reliable Mathematical Software, Fall 2013.
+We thank the contributions of Christine Hickernell, Cu Hauw Hung, Yueyi Li, Xincheng Sheng, Felipe Sousa de Andrade, Xiaoyang Zhao, Tianci Zhu, and the IIT classes of CI 498/MATH
+491: Computational Social Sciences, Summer 2016; MATH 491-195: Solving
+Problems in the Social Sciences Using Tools from Computational Mathematics and Statistics, Summer 2015; Math 573 Reliable Mathematical Software, Fall 2013.